 “Cool,” Allison said. “we have watercolors.”

-Unconvinced, David scowled at us, “What do you three do?”
+Unconvinced, David asked, “What do you three do?”

 “We’ll handle the cooking and make sure you don’t destroy the house,” Allison said.
 She lived with Sean’s family and would catch the heat if the place burned down.

 “You’re babysitting us.”
 It was a statement, not a question.
 David folded his arms.
 Stubborn, like his dad, I thought.